 I want to include this quote that begins this chapter before I give you his downswing philosophy.

-“One of the greatest pleasures in golf- I can think of nothing that truly compares with it unless it is watching a well-played shot streak for the flag- is the sensation a golfer experiences at the instant he contacts the ball flush and correctly.”
+“One of the greatest pleasures in golf- I can think of nothing that truly compares to it unless it is watching a well-played shot streak for the flag- is the sensation a golfer experiences at the instant he contacts the ball flush and correctly.”
 Amen

 Downswing: “The downswing is initiated by turning the hips to the left.
 The shoulders, arms, and hands- in that order- then release their power.
 The great speed developed in this chain action carries the golfer all the way around to the finish of his follow-through.”

 I think this is an excellent way to think of initiating the downswing, but the detail that governs the backswing and downswing is the notion of the plane.
-He wants you to be brushing up against, but never over, the plain on the backswing, and executing a slightly shallower path on the downswing into and through the ball.
+He wants you to be brushing up against, but never over, the plane on the backswing, and executing a slightly shallower path on the downswing into and through the ball.
 The downswing plane should also point slightly right of the target.He uses illustrations of a large pane of glass with a hole in it for your head to give a perfect visual representation of the plane.

 Lesson 5: Summary and Review